 The birds were procured locally by means of a professional net to seize the flock.
 Thus the birds of the same flock were used for the above said studies.
 The number of birds used for the study for breeding and non-breeding males was 8, respectively.
 In case of females, the number of individuals for breeders, non-breeders and helpers was 8, respectively.
 They were kept in an open aviary with food and water ad libitum.
 After laparotomy, and the uncovering of the sternal breast plate and evisceration of the alimentary tract, the gonads were removed and blotted free of the tissue fluid.
-Sections were made, immersed in Bouin's fluid and later dehydrated in 70% alcohol, according to the technique of histological sections (5 μ thickness) were obtained to be later stained using Hematoxylin-Eosin technique.
+Sections were made, immersed in Bouin's fluid and later dehydrated in 70% alcohol, according to the technique of histological routine.
+The testis/ovary was embedded in paraffin and histological sections (5 $\mu$ thickness) were obtained to be later stained using Hematoxylin-Eosin technique.
 20 cross-sections of testis/ovary were chosen at random to obtain the morphometric measures.